Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Factory ACC algorithms

-The reference trajectory for the MPC is the predicted lead vehicle trajectory estimated from a simple dynamics model in \eqref{lead-dynamic}, which assumes a decaying acceleration of the lead vehicle with time parameter $\tau$ (1.5s) and $dt_p$ (0.2s) denotes the step size along the MPC prediction horizon $T_{mpc}$ (2.0s).
+The reference trajectory is the estimated lead vehicle trajectory in the prediction horizon $T_{\text{MPC}}$ (2.0s).
+Let $dt_p$ (0.2s) denote the discrete time step for $T_{\text{MPC}}$, the future lead trajectory is estimated using the dynamics model in 5 (a-d), which assumes a decaying acceleration of the lead vehicle with time parameter $\tau$ (1.5s).
+Starting from $t_0 = \hat{t}$, the lead vehicle trajectory is updated as follows: